JoshMarino/portfolio/_projects/2015-03-Advanced-Mechatronics.md

 Change the code to complete the following task: When the computer program runs, the user enters a string and a row number, the computer sends the data to the PIC, and the PIC displays the string on the OLED display on the correct row.
 After displaying the string, the PIC samples the accelerometer x, y, and z data at 100Hz and sends it to the computer.
 The computer saves the data into a text file with data in 3 space-separated columns.

-#### Homework #9 - Lasercut Box & 3D Printed Wheel <a name="hw9"></a>
+#### Homework #9 - Laser Cut Box & 3D Printed Wheel <a name="hw9"></a>
-Design a box to lasercut out of 1/8" thick plywood.
+Design a box to laser cut out of 1/8" thick plywood.
 Use a tabbed design, with t-slots for 6-32 screws and nuts.
 The box should have 4 parts (one of them flexible) with an open top.
 Also, design a wheel to 3D print on one of the printers in the mechatronics lab.
 The wheel should fit a 2" silicone O-ring tire, McMaster part number 9396K83.
-The wheel should press fit onto a D-shape motor output shaft, 3mm in diameter, 2.5mm from edge to flat.
+The wheel should press fit onto a D-shape motor output shaft, 3 mm in diameter, 2.5 mm from edge to flat.

 <img src="https://raw.githubusercontent.com/JoshMarino/advanced_mechatronics/master/hw9/assembly.png" width="1024">
 <img src="https://raw.githubusercontent.com/JoshMarino/advanced_mechatronics/master/hw9/wheel.png" width="1024">